openstack/designate/doc/source/production-guidelines.rst

    legitimate owner can.

-2. The squatter creates "foo.example.com." as a zone in Designate, preventing the creation of any parant zones (example.com., com.) by any other tenant.
+2. The squatter creates "foo.example.com." as a zone in Designate, preventing the creation of any parent zones (example.com., com.) by any other tenant.

 3. The squatter creates "com." as a zone in Designate, preventing the creation of any zones ending in "com." by any other tenant.